 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 Why are biopsies done?

 - Sometimes you may already have a condition but a biopsy can help to assess how severe it is.
-For example, a biopsy may help to find out how severe inflammation is within an organ such as the liver.
-It may also help in determining the type or stage of cancer.
-This will then help the medical team decide on which treatment would be best.
+For example, a biopsy may help to find out how severe inflammation is in an organ such as the liver.

 How are biopsies done?

 There are many different procedures to obtain biopsy samples.
 It depends on what part of the body the sample is needed from.
-For example:
+Here are some examples: